Lawsuit filed against Colorado funeral home where 189 improperly stored bodies were discovered

 RELATED: Colorado hasn't licensed funeral practitioners since 1983.
 Now some want change.

-At least one family member of a person identified among the 189 human remains has filed a lawsuit, according to the CBS affiliate in Colorado Springs.
+Richard Law said his father, Roger, was among the 189 human remains discovered during the investigation.
+He has filed a lawsuit and hopes others will join.
 The lawsuit makes 13 claims for relief against the funeral home and its owners.

+"Richard Law's experience is unfortunately very, very similar to 188 and potentially more families throughout the state and throughout the country," said Law's attorney Andrew Swan.

+Law's father died of COVID-19 three years ago in November 2020 and, weeks later, he received what he thought were his father's ashes.

 The El Paso County Coroner's Office said most of the people have been identified or tentatively identified.
 All decedents were removed from the funeral home on Oct.
 13 and transported to the El Paso County Coroner's Office.